 When you apply for retirement, you choose how you want to receive your benefit.
-The payout options are the Basic Benefit, Survivor Option, Basic Benefit with the Partial Lump-Sum Option Payment (PLOP), Survivor Option with the PLOP and Advance Pension Option.
+The payout options are the Basic Benefit, Survivor Option, Partial Lump-Sum Option Payment (PLOP) and Advance Pension Option.
 The option you elect is irrevocable.
 That means you cannot change it after you retire, with the exception of the Survivor Option under some conditions.